ThreeTen/threetenbp/README.md

 ## ThreeTen backport project
-JSR-310 provides a new date and time library for JDK 1.8.
+JSR-310 provides a new date and time library for JDK 8.
-This project is the backport to JDK 1.7.
+This project is the backport to JDK 7.

-The backport is NOT an implementation of JSR-310, as that would require jumping through lots of unecessary hoops.
+The backport is NOT an implementation of JSR-310, as that would require jumping through lots of unnecessary hoops.
-Instead, this is a simple backport intended to allow users to quickly use the JSR-310 API on JDK 1.7.
+Instead, this is a simple backport intended to allow users to quickly use the JSR-310 API on JDK 7.
 The backport should be referred to using the "ThreeTen" name.

-Active development on JSR-310 is at [OpenJDK](http://openjdk.java.net/projects/threeten/):
+Active development on JSR-310 is at [OpenJDK](http://openjdk.java.net/):

 This GitHub repository is a fork of that originally used to create JSR-310.
 That repository used the same BSD 3-clause license as this repository.

 Issues should be reported here at GitHub.
-Pull requests and issues will only be considered so far as matching the behavior of the real JSR-310.
+Pull requests and issues will only be considered so far as matching the behaviour of the real JDK 8.
 Additional requested features will be rejected.

 #### Building
 This project builds using maven.